andreygsouza/ds-uv-cookiecutter/README.md

 ## Acknowledgements

-This was inspired by the [cookiecutter-poetry](https://github.com/fpgmaas/cookiecutter-poetry) repo by [fpgmaas](https://github.com/fpgmaas).
+This was inspired by the [data science template](https://github.com/vvssttkk/dst) repo by [vvssttkk](https://github.com/vvssttkk) and [uv-cookie](https://github.com/kpeez/uv-cookie) repo by [vvssttkk](https://github.com/kpeez).
 I made some modifications to fit my personal use.
-Please check out fpgmaas' [cookiecutter-poetry](https://github.com/fpgmaas/cookiecutter-poetry) for a more poetry-based comprehensive cookiecutter.